merkle-open/NitroNet/README.md

 ## Installation

 ### Preconditions
-You need your own Nitro project as precondition of this installation manuel.
+You need your own Nitro project as precondition of this installation manual.
 Please follow the beautiful guide of Nitro: [Link](https://github.com/namics/generator-nitro/)

 ### Step 1 - Create a ASP.NET MVC application
 Create a ASP.NET MVC solution on your local machine with Visual Studio and compile the solution.